carson0321/cowsay/README.md

 exit 0
 ```

-Although this source code has been modified, we have to type `dch -i` to increase the Debian release number and add a new changelog entry before packing this.
+Although this source code has been modified, it's unable to build it into the package.We have to type `dch -i` to increase the Debian release number and add a new changelog entry before packing this.
 It will add a new comment line to the Debian changelog in the current source tree.
 This command must be run from within that tree.
 If the text of the change is given on the command line, `debchange` will run in batch mode and simply add the text, with line breaks as necessary, at the appropriate place in `debian/changelog`.
 After adding a new changelog entry, we must also type `dpkg-source --commit` to generate a patch corresponding to the local changes.
 If there're changes with no patch, it will fail to automate the build activity around executing the `dpkg-buildpackage` command package further with the `debuild` command.
-The `debuild` command with `-us -uc` parameters means it doesn't sign with gpg key to autobuild this package.
-It will also generate `*.change`, `*.build`, `*.buildinfo` and `.deb` until the build of the program is done.
+The `debuild` command with `-us -uc` parameters means it doesn't sign with gpg key to auto build this package.
+It will generate `*.change`, `*.build`, `*.buildinfo` and `.deb` until the build of the program is done.

 ```bash
 $ head -10 debian/changelog